-Mobilization for Justice serves children and adolescents with mental illness through medical legal partnerships (MLP) with Bellevue, Harlem and Kings County Hospitals.
+Mobilization for Justice serves children and adolescents with mental health disabilities through medical legal partnerships (MLP) with Bellevue, Harlem and Kings County Hospitals.
 MFJ attorneys work on site at the hospitals.
 The attorneys participate in clinical rounds with medical staff to identify legal issues that contribute to poor health outcomes.

 The overarching objective of these partnerships is to ensure that families have access to the legal care they need to resolve health-harming legal problems that may impact a child’s recovery and to address related family needs.
 By resolving legal problems, families can focus on helping children to get well.